RVCC-IDMX/js-objects-curban2336/README.md

-# JS Unit Testing with Vitest with Coverage
+# JS Unit Testing with Vitest with Coverage and UI

 ## JS Unit Testing Objects

 [![tested with vitest](https://img.shields.io/badge/tested_with-vitest-99424f.svg)](https://vitest.dev/)

+*NOTE: There is a browser-based UI for this project.
+See the [Vitest UI]*

 This project is written in [Node](https://nodejs.org/en/), and tested with [Vitest - Blazing Fast Unit Test Framework](https://vitestjs.io/).

 ---

-## The assignment
+## The Assignment

 When npm runs vitest, all the tests are failing as seen at the end of its output to the console.